fermyon/developer/content/cloud/noops-sql-db.md

 Database "strong-boson" deleted
 ```

 > In the Private Beta, the database is inaccessible once the application has been deleted.
 However, we separate out the the database deletion step because we anticipate the database being accessible after deletion in a future beta.
-We enforce NoOps SQL Database deletion to prevent unintentional data sharing between Spin applications.
+We enforce database deletion to prevent unintentional data sharing between Spin applications.

 ## FAQ

-- **Can I export data from my NoOps SQL Database?**
+- **Can I export data from my database?**
 At this time, Fermyon Cloud does not have a data export feature.
 We'd love to hear your thoughts on what an ideal experience would look like at [github.com/fermyon/feedback](https://github.com/fermyon/feedback)

-- **If I upgrade my Spin application, can I still access the same instance of my NoOps SQL Database?**
+- **If I upgrade my Spin application, can I still access the same instance of my database?**
 Yes, as long as you haven't deleted your database, the instance will be running and stateful.

-- **If I delete and redeploy my Spin application, can I still access the same instance of my NoOps SQL Database?**
+- **If I delete and redeploy my Spin application, can I still access the same instance of my database?**
 No, at this time you cannot access the database.
 You will need to delete the instance and provision a new one.

 ## Next Steps